jmsaylor/slack-bookstore-bot/README.md

 ## Status

 This project is in the first stages of development.
-There is currently an MVP with Slack _slash commands_ `/showlibary` and `/donatebook`, and another route is set up to receive POST requests for the interactive message elements.
+There is currently an MVP with Slack _slash commands_ `/showlibary` and `/donatebook`.
+Another route is set up to receive POST requests for the interactive message elements.

-The current development goals are to incorporate a book API to gather more information on titles.and provide a more robust checkout and transfer action that utilizes Slack modal windows and dynamic options.
+The current development goals are to:

+- Incorporate a book API to gather more information on titles.
+- Provide a more robust checkout and transfer action using Slack modals and dynamically loaded options.

 ## Usage

+From withing the Slack chat, slash commands are prepended with a `/`.
+You can [join](https://join.slack.com/t/garilovich/shared_invite/zt-inyo0lzm-odLLnOyDCSiGspe0NiiSAw) this Slack workspace to try it out or install it on your own to use the bot.
+The bot then proceeds to respond and interact in various ways.

 ## Screenshots

-Slack _slash commands_ are entered right into the chat and are just one way into the Bookstore App.
-Take a look at the [Slack API Docs](https://api.slack.com/) for the myriad of possibilities.<br/>
 ![UI Example](https://imgur.com/DjfXKl9.jpg)<br/>

 ## Code Examples

-The "Bookstore Bot", that is the collection of POST requests we have set up in Slack and are processing on our end.<br/>

-This is one example.<br/>

 ```javascript
 app.post("/showlibrary", async (req, res) => {